wickerlab/memento/README.md

 }
 ```

-Memento would then generate 12 configurations by taking the _cartesian product_ of the
+`MEMENTO` would then generate 12 configurations by taking the _cartesian product_ of the
 parameters.

 Frequently you might also want to set some global configuration values, such as a regularization
 parameter or potentially even change your preprocessing pipeline.
-In this case Memento also
+In this case `MEMENTO` also
 accepts a "settings" key.
 These settings apply to all experiments and can be accessed from the
 configuration list as well as individual configurations.